nicolleharding/Elna-Vedic-Astrology/README.md

   - Missing "=" on line 12 after "name" for keyworks.
   - Fixed various elements with trailing slash.
   - Remove duplicate class for "bold".
+  - Fixed values for attributes on form collection for Book page.
+  - No errors returned on FAQS Page on first check with W3C.

 - CSS